Descriptor-Libraries/descriptor-libraries-framework/README.md

 # Phosphines WebApp

 This web app is made up of several Docker containers which work together through Docker Compose.
+The docker containers connect to a database which contains molecule + conformer information.

 ## Docker Containers

-Images which I have working are marked with a green circle :green_circle:, while images which I have not been able to build are marked with a red circle :red_circle".
+Docker immages which I have working are marked with a green circle :green_circle:, while images which I have not been able to build are marked with a red circle :red_circle".
 Changes are marked in **bold**.

 1. :red_circle: nginx :red_circle: : This is the front end of the app.
 I cannot build this currently because of memory limitations.
+I have abandoned nginx for the reverse proxy in favor of [traefik](https://traefik.io/), which is commonly used for reverse proxy with docker containers.

 2. :green_circle: database :green_circle: : This contains the database connection. **I changed the base image for this image.** It as originally built from a file which was in `backend/database.dockerfile`, with a postgres base image.
 RDKit was then built and installed.
 I switched to using a postgres-rdkit base image so that rdkit does not have to be built and installed.